Nursing and Midwifery Board of Australia - Safety and quality guidelines for nurse practitioners

 Competence is the combination of skills, knowledge, attitudes, values and abilities that underpin effective and/or superior performance in a profession/occupational area.

 Nurse practitioner (NP) is a registered nurse endorsed as an NP by the NMBA.
 The NP practises at a clinical advanced level, meets and complies with the Nurse practitioner standards for practice, is able to practice independently and has direct clinical contact.
-NPs practice collaboratively in multi-professional environments.
+NPs practise collaboratively in multi-professional environments.
 The NP practices within their scope under the legislatively protected title ‘nurse practitioner’ under the National Law.

 Scope of practice is the full spectrum of roles, functions, responsibilities, activities and decision-making capacity that individuals within that profession are educated, competent and authorised to perform.
 Some functions within the scope of practice of any profession may be shared with other professions or other individuals or groups.